MikroElektronika/mikrosdk_click_v2/clicks/ft/README.md

 ## Example Description

-> This example demonstrates the use of an FT click board by showing the communication between the two click boards.
+> This example demonstrates the use of an FT Click board by showing the communication between the two Click boards.

 **The demo application is composed of two sections :**